StanChart says to exit equity derivatives, convertibles businesses

 The move is part of a plan to cut costs and focus on using capital more efficiently, it added in a statement.
 The wind-down will take place "in a phased manner".

-Standard Chartered's decision comes several months after the Asia-focused bank unveiled plans to axe thousands of jobs globally as it dismantled its stock broking, equity research and equity listing desks worldwide.
+Standard Chartered's decision comes several months after the Asia-focused bank unveiled plans to ax thousands of jobs globally as it dismantled its stock broking, equity research and equity listing desks worldwide.

 (Reporting by Lawrence White; Writing by Elzio Barreto; Editing by Stephen Coates)